United Kingdom industrial disputes and strikes (2022–present): Nurses in England and Wales

-Scotland
+Nurses in Scotland

 On 21 December, the Royal College of Nursing in Scotland rejected a 7.5% pay deal, and announced that strike dates would be confirmed in January 2023.
 On 23 December, Scottish Health Secretary Humza Yousaf confirmed he would resume talks with trade unions in a bid to avoid strike action taking place in the Scottish National Health Service.
 On 13 January 2023, the GMB and RCN unions announced strikes in Scotland would be put on hold while negotiations were held on a pay deal.

 On 17 February 2023, the Royal College of Nursing recommended its members accept a new pay offer of 6.5%.
 The offer from the Scottish Government also included changes to conditions.

+Nurses in Northern Ireland

+On 6 January 2024, the Royal College of Nursing announced that nurses in Northern Ireland would stage a one-day strike on 18 January over pay.

 Ambulance workers

+Ambulance workers in England

-On 6 December, ambulance workers belonging to the GMB, Unison and Unite announced two one-day strikes on 21 and 28 December; the strikes would affect non-life threatening calls.
-On 18 January 2023 a further four strike days were announced, including 6 February, which would coincide with a walkout by nurses, creating the largest strike within the NHS so far.
+On 6 December, ambulance workers belonging to the GMB, Unison and Unite announced two one-day strikes on 21 and 28 December; the strikes would affect non-life-threatening calls.
+On 18 January 2023, a further four strike days were announced, including 6 February, which would coincide with a walkout by nurses, creating the largest strike within the NHS so far.

 On 3 March 2023, the GMB and Unison unions called off ambulance strikes in England scheduled for 6 and 8 March after the UK government agreed to reopen talks on pay for the 2022–23 and 2023–24 financial years.
 Unite said their strikes would still go ahead after they refused to join any talks, citing unreasonable conditions from the government for their decision.
-However, on 5 March Unite announced it had called off the strikes to enter into discussions with the government.
+However, on 5 March, Unite announced it had called off the strikes to enter into discussions with the government.

-Wales
+Ambulance workers in Wales

 On 20 February 2023, three days of strikes involving almost half of ambulance workers in Wales began, with members of the GMB union walking out on 20 February, and members of the Unite union walking out on 21 and 22 February.
 On 21 February, ambulance workers belonging to the Unite union called two further strikes for 6 and 10 March.
 On 3 March, the Unite and GMB unions called off a planned strike by the Welsh Ambulance Service scheduled for Monday 6 March after "significant progress" in talks with the Welsh Government.
 On 8 March, members of the Welsh Ambulance Service belonging to the Unite union called off a strike scheduled for Friday 10 March following "progress" with officials from the Welsh Government.